Random-stuff-unlimited/data-generator/README.md

 2. Modify the string output statements to change the generated code format
 3. Rebuild and test with your target C++ project

-## License

-This project uses the Minecraft server jar file, which is subject to Minecraft's End User License Agreement (EULA).
-By using this tool, you agree to Minecraft's EULA terms.